 We now look forward to implementing the LRDP and continuing our goals of providing our patients with the highest quality care, training the next generation of medical professionals, and finding new discoveries that will help save lives around the globe.

 LRDP Process and Community Participation

-UCSF published a draft of its 2014 Long Range Development Plan (LRDP) in May 2014.
-The Draft LRDP was presented at two public community meetings at Mission Bay and Parnassus Heights in June.
-The publication of the Draft LRDP reflects the culmination of four years of planning, including extensive consultation both within UCSF and with UCSF’s neighbors.
+The 2014 LRDP reflects the culmination of five years of planning, including extensive consultation both within UCSF and with UCSF’s neighbors.
 The 2014 LRDP was prepared under the guidance of UCSF’s LRDP Oversight Committee, convened by the Chancellor to provide recommendations regarding UCSF’s physical development.
 The membership of the LRDP Oversight Committee and its three subcommittees in the areas of instruction, research, and clinical facilities planning are shown in the following links.

 - LRDP Oversight Committee